soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 > The first `id` takes a `Char` as argument, and its `a` is equivalent to `Char`.
 > The second `id` takes an `Int` as argument, and its *distinct* `a` is equivalent to `Int`.
 >
-> This unfortunately only applies to functions defined at the top-level.
+> This, unfortunately, only applies to functions defined at the top-level.
 If we'd define a local function
 > to be passed as an argument to `incrementChar` with the same type signature as `id`,
 > the types must match in all uses.
 So this code:
 >